-The sound pressure level of the discrete tone, $L_t$ is determined from the FFT spectrum measured as in 11.1 by computing the sound pressure level in the narrow band that "defines" the tone.
-The width of this frequency band, $\Delta f_t$ , in hertz, is equal to the number of discrete data points ("the number of spectral lines") included in the band, times the resolution bandwidth ("line spacing").
-If the width of the frequency band selected for the purpose of computing $L_t$ is greater than 15 % of the width of the critical band centred at the frequency of the discrete tone, the FFT analysis should be repeated with a smaller resolution bandwidth.
-A discrete tone bandwidth that remains greater than 15 % of the critical band through repeated FFT analyses with smaller resolution bandwidths can indicate that the tone is not steady in frequency, or some other phenomenon.
+The sound pressure level of the discrete tone, L_t is determined from the FFT spectrum measured as in 11.1 by computing the sound pressure level in the narrow band that "defines" the tone.
+The width of this frequency band, Δf_t , in hertz, is equal to the number of discrete data points ("the number of spectral lines") included in the band, times the resolution bandwidth ("line spacing").
+If the width of the frequency band selected for the purpose of computing L_t is greater than 15 % of the width of the critical band centred at the frequency of the discrete tone, the FFT analysis should be repeated with a smaller resolution bandwidth.
+A discrete tone bandwidth that remains greater than 15 % of the critical band with smaller resolution bandwidths can indicate that the tone is not steady in frequency, or some other phenomenon.
 In this case, the following procedure may proceed with the discrete tone bandwidth greater than 15 % of the critical band.
+In the case that tonal frequency and amplitude both vary significantly such that the frequency band can't be accurately defined, the width of the frequency band may be defined as 15% of the critical band centred at the peak frequency.